Research and innovation

 ExxonMobil is looking for affordable, scalable solutions that address the three main areas of energy use: transportation, power generation and manufacturing.
 We are also deploying advanced technologies in these areas where applicable.

 Scientists at ExxonMobil are working to transform algae and plant waste into biofuels that could one day be used for transportation.
 These advanced biofuels offer the possibility of achieving significant greenhouse gas reductions compared to today’s transportation fuels.
 They could also minimize impacts on land, fresh water and food supplies compared with traditional biofuels like corn or sugar cane.
 Algae naturally produce oils that can be turned into a renewable, lower-emission fuel.
-ExxonMobil and Synthetic Genomics, Inc. (SGI) are working together to identify and enhance algae strains capable of high lipid production while maintaining desirable growth rates.
+ExxonMobil and Viridos (formerly Synthetic Genomics, Inc.) are working together to identify and enhance algae strains capable of high lipid production while maintaining desirable growth rates.

 ExxonMobil is studying the production of biodiesel by fermenting cellulosic sugars in agricultural residues from places like farms and lumber mills.

-In 2018, SGI and ExxonMobil began field testing algae strains at the California Advanced Algal Facility.
+In 2018, Viridos and ExxonMobil began field testing algae strains at the California Advanced Algal Facility.
 Our goal: to have the technical capability to produce 10,000 barrels a day of algae biofuels by 2025.

 Biofuels used today are largely derived from agricultural crops.
 Sugar cane and corn are used to make ethanol, while biodiesel is made from vegetable oils like soy.
 Biofuels made from algae and cellulosic biomass (abundant plant waste such as corn stalks and wheat straw), however, could provide a renewable fuel source that does not compete with supplies of food or fresh water.
 These advanced biofuels have the potential to be produced on a large scale, and are derived from sources that consume CO2.